Syed Modasser Ali: Career

 Ali was the Health and Family Welfare and Social Welfare adviser to the Bangladeshi prime minister, from 2009 to 2013, with the full rank and status of a senior cabinet minister.
-He was one of seven advisers (one of only five with a portfolio) to the government providing the prime minister and the cabinet advise on various national and international issues.
+He was one of seven advisers (one of only five with a portfolio) to the government, providing the prime minister and the cabinet advise on various national and international issues.
 He was also a member of the executive committee of the National Economic Council, the highest political authority for consideration of development projects in Bangladesh, during this time.
-He is currently overseeing the Bangladesh Community Clinic programme as chair of the board of trustees.
+He oversaw the development and running of the Bangladesh Community Clinic programme as chair of the board of trustees from 2010 to 2024.

-He was the Director-General of Health Services for the Bangladesh government in 2001, Dean of the Faculty of Postgraduate Medicine and Research at Dhaka University from 1998 to 2001, chairman of the Bangladesh Medical Research Council (BMRC) from 1998 to 2003 and director (and professor emeritus) of the National Institute of Ophthalmology in Dhaka, Bangladesh from 1997 to 2001.
+He was the Director-General of Health Services for the Bangladesh government in 2001, Dean of the Faculty of Postgraduate Medicine and Research at Dhaka University from 1998 to 2001, chairman of the Bangladesh Medical Research Council (BMRC) from 1998 to 2003 and 2017 to 2024, director (and professor emeritus) of the National Institute of Ophthalmology in Dhaka, Bangladesh from 1997 to 2001, and chairman of the governing body of Dhaka City College, one of the oldest colleges in Bangladesh, from 2015 to 2024..
 Under his chairmanship BMRC was awarded the prestigious WHO 50th Anniversary Primary Healthcare Development Award in 1998.
 He was also the president of the Ophthalmic Society of Bangladesh and in January 2015 the first peer-reviewed ophthalmic journal in Bangladesh, the Bangladesh Ophthalmic Journal, was launched with Ali as the founding editor-in-chief.
-He is currently the chairman of the governing body of Dhaka City College, one of the oldest colleges in Bangladesh, a member of the board of directors of Beacon Pharmaceuticals Limited (Bangladesh), the first manufacturer of anticancer drugs in Bangladesh, and has returned as chairman of the Bangladesh Medical Research Council.

 Ali has been a lifelong anti-smoking campaigner and played a central role in the banning of smoking in public places in his home country of Bangladesh where nearly 50% of adults use tobacco for recreational purposes.
 In his capacity as the health and family welfare adviser to the prime minister of Bangladesh, he oversaw changes in legislation to fully comply with the provisions of the WHO Framework Convention on Tobacco Control and was awarded the WHO World No Tobacco Day Award 2010 for his work on tobacco control.
 He was also the vice-president of the WHO Framework Convention on Tobacco Control (FCTC) representing the WHO South-East Asia Region from 2010 to 2012.